rjourde/CheatyJSON/README.md

 }
 ```

-Now that the decode function has been implemented
+Now that the decode function has been implemented:

 ```swift